Kiddie pools and pools for kids. Mistakes to avoid when choosing kid pools and kiddie swimming pools.

 There really is no definite answer to the questions “how big are they” and “what are they”.
 They come in many different sizes, like the one below.
 This will give you a good run-down to consider when buying a safe pool for your kids:

 Most kiddie pools are designed for children younger than 3 years old, but every kiddie pool is different and you might find that your older child can still enjoy it.
 You should consider both the size and weight capacity of the pool.
 If the weight capacity of the pool is 150 lbs. or less and your child weighs 100 lbs. then you're probably safe with the pool you've chosen.
-If you have 2 or more children you'll want to consider a larger pool to accommodate the extra movement and activity.
+If you have 2 or more children, you'll want to consider a larger pool to accommodate the extra movement and activity.

 The larger the child, the larger the pool should be.
 But remember that toddlers 2 years and younger really only need a reasonable area to splash around.
 They're not swimming laps, just playing in the water and having fun.
-A too large pool might be overwhelming to smaller children so size the pool correctly.
+A too large pool might be overwhelming to smaller children, so size the pool correctly.

 Determining the best kiddie pool for your child is important, otherwise, you've wasted your money and run the risk of your child not having fun in the kiddie pool.

 Cryptosporidium.
 E. coli.
 Shigella.
 Giarida.
 What do all these have in common?
 They're parasites and bacteria that can be found in small wading pools.
 Now before we put on our HAZMAT suits, we need to take a look at this.
-Yes, these are water-borne pathogens but with a little care and some common sense, your child can have fun this Summer splashing around.
+Yes, these are water-borne pathogens, but with a little care and some common sense, your child can have fun this Summer splashing around.
 Here are some good way to keep your kiddie pool clean during the swimming season.

 This one is on the top of the list.
-A simple drain and refill every so often will ensure your child is not bathing in someone else's funk.
+A simple drain and refill every so often will ensure your child is not bathing in someone else's funky stuff.
 After it's drained you can spray it down with a 50/50 mixture of bleach and water and scrub it with a dedicate brush.

 You don't need to invest in an expensive wide-mouth leaf rake.
 Those little blue square simmers work just fine for small pools.